Star Pisces

-MS Star Pisces was a cruise ship owned by Star Cruises and made short cruises from Hong Kong between 1994 and 2022.
-She was originally completed as the cruiseferry Kalypso in 1990 at Masa-Yards' Turku New Shipyard, Finland for Rederi AB Slite to run on Viking Line's Finland–Sweden route.
+MS Star Pisces was a cruise ship owned by Star Cruises.
+She made short cruises from Hong Kong between 1994 and 2022.
+Originally, she was completed as the cruiseferry Kalypso in 1990 at Masa-Yards' Turku New Shipyard, Finland, for Rederi AB Slite to run on Viking Line's Finland–Sweden route.
 After Slite's bankruptcy in 1993, the ship was sold to Star Cruises.
 She was sold for demolition in 2022.

 History

 Viking Line

 The late 1980s were a time of hectic new building in Baltic Sea ferry services.
 Between 1985 and 1991 no less than 11 new ships debuted for competing companies Viking Line and Silja Line.
 In 1988, Rederi AB Slite ordered the second of two sistership ferries, designed by Per Dockson, for Viking Line service from Wärtsilä Marine.
 The first, Athena, was delivered in April 1989.
 The shipbuilding company was declared bankrupt in October 1989, during construction of Kalypso.
 A new company, Masa-Yards, was established to continue operating Wärtsilä's shipyards in Turku and Helsinki.
 As a result of the bankruptcy, the Kalypsos final price was much greater than originally agreed.

 When delivered on April 30, 1990, the Kalypso entered traffic on the route connecting Turku to Mariehamn and Stockholm, where she sailed without incident for the next three years.
 1993 was to be the year when Slite would take delivery of another newbuild, the largest ferry in the world, Europa.
 However, the Swedish krona was devalued shortly before Slite were due to take delivery of the new ship.
 Europa ended up in rival Silja Line's fleet in March 1993, and in April Rederi AB Slite was declared bankrupt.

 As a result of Slite's bankruptcy, Kalypso and her sister were sold at an auction in August 1993.
 Bids were made by SF Line (the remaining Viking Line operator), P&O Ferries and DFDS, but the final buyer emerged from Malaysia where the newly established Star Cruises bought both ships.
 The Kalypso, the last ship ever delivered to Rederi AB Slite, remained in Viking Line service until January 1994.